EngineerBetter/engineerbetter-hugo/content/blog/byo-service-mesh.md

 </section>

 ## Container-to-container networking
 Consul requires a control plane made up of Consul agents running in "server" mode and, optionally, a UI.
+The **Consul control plane can be deployed as Cloud Foundry apps**, using the binary buildpack.

 It is recommended that you run a minimum of 3 instances for high availability which then communicate to form quorum and elect a leader.
 For this consensus algorithm to work, each instance needs to be able to **uniquely address other instances** and be allowed to communicate using **TCP and UDP**.

 We can do this in Cloud Foundry by using [internal routes](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#internal-routes) as well as [container-to-container networking](https://docs.cloudfoundry.org/concepts/understand-cf-networking.html).